 - Growing your own food can help you eat more healthily, besides the physical benefits of tending to your garden, a productive plot can also promote a better diet by supplying fresh, healthy produce.

 - Makes you happier.
 The act of growing can boost your mood, increase quality of life, and help with mood changes.

 Nothing tastes better than fresh fruit, vegetables and herbs are grown in your own garden!
 Not sure what to grow, or where to start?
 Use the RHS website which provides you with all the tips and advice you need about growing your own.
 You will be able to find out what fruit, veg and herbs you can grow in your Kentish garden or allotment!

-Here are some of the ‘Grow Your Own’ tips for the next few months:
+Here are some of the ‘Grow Your Own’ tips when planning for the summer months:

 - Care for houseplant while on holiday